 Composition of state leadership team should consist of state senior staff with decision-making authority that includes:

 - Governor's office policy advisor

 - State workforce development agency representative

 - State department of commerce or economic development staff representative

 - Community/technical college staff

 - Other representative

-Upon completion of the ACT CWRC Academy and implementation of the CWRC framework, state teams will have successfully established a statewide, sustainable, county-based Certified Work Ready Community effort.
-Successful states will enjoy established performance metrics and documented return on investment that can be leveraged to integrate and connect current workforce development efforts and to jump start new initiatives.
+Upon completion of the ACT WRC Academy and implementation of the WRC framework, teams will have successfully established a sustainable, county-based Certified Work Ready Community effort.
+Successful states, regions and communities will enjoy established performance metrics and documented return on investment that can be leveraged to integrate and connect current workforce development efforts and to jump start new initiatives.

 States, regions and counties who successfully launch WRC programs aligned with the ACT WRC Common Criteria will receive continued long-term support from ACT to sustain their initiatives post-WRC Academy.

 There are two avenues to engage with the ACT WRC Academy.
 Statewide CWRC teams and large regions may apply for the state/regional WRC Academy.
 ACT is also now offering a county-level program that allows individual counties in non-participating states to join the ACT WRC initiative.